gear-foundation/whitepaper-gear.exe/docs/technical/economic.md

   interactions.
 A portion of these payments can be converted into Executable Balance, creating a self-sustaining model for the program.

-### Executor Rewards
+### Validator Rewards

 When a program executes, the consumed portion of its Executable Balance is deducted and recorded in the Router Contract.
-These funds are later distributed to Executors and proportionally shared with stakers who delegated collateral, incentivizing reliable computation and maintaining network security.
+These funds are later distributed to validators and proportionally shared with stakers who delegated collateral, incentivizing reliable computation and maintaining network security.

 ### Transparency and Tracking